Checklist for the Newly Diagnosed

 - When eating out, you must ask about the mammalian content of anything you order.
 In particular, be sure to ask about gravies, sauces, stocks, and fry oil used to fry chicken, french fries, and other foods.

 - It helps to have a card with information explaining which foods and ingredients you can’t eat to share with wait staff and chefs at restaurants.
 You can download one on this page.

 Be aware that avoiding these products may not be enough.
 Many people with AGS react to other mammalian products like rennet, milk, dairy products, and gelatin.
 Some also react to mammalian byproducts and/or carrageenan in food, medications, medical products, personal care and household products.
 There are also accounts of people reacting to flounder eggs.

-- See Alpha-gal in Foods for more information.
+- See Food: First Steps for more information.

 Alpha-gal allergic reactions are often life-threatening.
 Make an appointment with a doctor to discuss how to manage AGS as soon as possible.

 - If you have already experienced anaphylactic reactions, share this when you call to make your appointment.